natedugg/icapital-with-ai/README.md

 My process was iterative, which means I started by asking ChatGPT to build an application satisfying the most basic requirements.
 Then I added functionality piece by piece, verifying each step as I went.

 I was left with a basically functional full-stack application.
-I didn't spend any time trying to add styling to the user interface, but I believe that ChatGPT could have made those improvements with a few more simple prompts.
+I didn't spend any time trying to add styling to the user interface, but I believe that ChatGPT could have made those improvements, as well.
 Additionally, I believe that with more time, every item listed in the **What's Left** section below could have been addressed (or assisted) by an AI with very careful, specific prompting.

 ## What's Left